gostevedore/documentation/content/reference-guide/builder/_index.md

 {{<toc>}}

 ## General Description
-A Builder holds those parameters required by a driver to proceed with the building request, such the build context or the Dockerfile location, for instance.
-To create a new builder, it must be defnied a [`YAML`](https://en.wikipedia.org/wiki/YAML) data structure, having the properties described below on that document.
+A Builder holds those parameters required by a driver to proceed with the Docker's image building request, such the build context or its Dockerfile location, for instance.
+A builder is defnied by [`YAML`](https://en.wikipedia.org/wiki/YAML) data structure, following the specifications described below, on [Keywords reference for builders configuration]({{<ref "/reference-guide/builder/#keywords-reference-for-builders-configuration">}}).

-Builders could be defined as `global`, in that case it can be used by any image, and must be placed under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}), or could be defined inside the image definition, and it is known as `in-line` builder.
+Builders can be defined as `global`, and could be used by any image, in that case the builder must be placed under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}), or can be also defined inside the image definition, and it is known as `in-line` builder.

 ### Global builder
-Global builders are those builders that are defined under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}) and could be used by any image on the images tree.
+Global builders are those builders that are defined under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}) and con be used by any image on the images tree.

-On [Stevedore configuration]({{<ref "/getting-started/configuration">}}) is set the [builder_path]({{<ref "/getting-started/configuration/#builder_path">}}), where is found the `global` builders file location.
-On that file must be created a block under the key property `builders` where are placed the global builders.
+To include a `global` builder on [Stevedore configuration]({{<ref "/getting-started/configuration">}}), it must be edited the file specified in [builder_path]({{<ref "/getting-started/configuration/#builder_path">}}) configuration parameter, and place there the new definition, under the `builders`.

-For example, when `builder_path` is set on [Stevedore configuration]({{<ref "/getting-started/configuration">}}) as below:
+For example, when `builder_path` is set as below:
 {{<highlight Yaml "linenos=table">}}
 builder_path: stevedore_builders.yaml
 {{</highlight>}}

-Stevedore looks for the key block `builders` on the file `stevedore_builders.yaml` and loads those builders that has been defined.
+It must be edited the file `stevedore_builders.yaml` to include there the new builder.
 {{<highlight Yaml "linenos=table">}}
 builders:
     builder1: